"A", "B", "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 "N", "O", "P", "Q", "R", "S", "T", "U", "V", "W", "X", "Y", "Z"

-POWER FOR CW RADARS: Since the power output of CW transmitters (such as illuminator transmitters) usually have a duty cycle of one (100%), the peak and average power are the same.
+Power for CW Radars: Since the power output of Continues Wave [CW] transmitters usually have a duty cycle of one (100%), the peak and average power are the same.

-PROPAGATION: In electrical practice, the travel of waves through or along a medium.
-The path traveled by the wave in getting from one point to another is known as the propagation path (such as the path through the atmosphere in getting from a transmitting antenna to a receiving antenna, or the path through the waveguides and other microwave devices in getting from an antenna to a receiver).
+Propagation: The travel of waves through or along a medium.
+The path traveled by the wave in getting from one point to another is known as the propagation path (such as the path through the atmosphere in getting from a transmitting antenna to a receiving antenna, or the path through the waveguides [Waveguide Manufacturers] and other microwave devices in getting from an antenna to a receiver).

 Home